bk/wmk/readme.md

 ## Config file

 A config file, `$basedir/wmk_config.yaml`, can be used to configure some aspects of how `wmk` operates.
+It must exist (but may be empty).
 Currently there is support for the following settings:

 - `template_context`: Default values for the context passed to Mako templates.
   This should be a dict.

 - `site`: Values for common information relating to the website.
+These are also added to the template context under the key `site`.
 See further below, under "Site and page variables".

 - `render_drafts`: Normally, markdown files with `draft` set to a true value in the metadata section will be skipped during rendering.
 This can be turned off